 - Read and write to the device’s storage, install/remove shortcuts, access the flashlight (turn it off and on), request additional installation packages

-Our researchers found that TikTok has full access to the audio, video, and address book on the device, which isn’t surprising given that TikTok is an audio-visual app by design.
+Our researchers found that TikTok permissions give them full access to the audio, video, and address book on the device, which isn’t surprising given that TikTok is an audio-visual app by design.

 On Android, the app has the ability to access other apps running at the same time, which can give the app with that permission the ability to access data in another app like a banking app.
 However, our researchers see no evidence that TikTok abuses this ability.

-In Figure 1 you can see the permissions TikTok requires as shown in the Android interface.
+In Figure 1 you can see the TikTok permissions require as shown in the Android interface.

-Figure 1 TikTok Permission as shown in Android
+Figure 1 TikTok Permissions as shown in Android

 In Figure 2 you can see the permissions it requires on iOS.

-Figure 2 Figure 1 TikTok Permission as shown in iOS
+Figure 2 Figure 1 TikTok Permissions as shown in iOS

 - Geolocation data, including: longitude, latitude, and time zone